 Bill Wilson is a Special Lecturer in Intermediate Tap.
 He is also currently the Director of Musical Theatre and the Director of the Performing and Fine Arts Commission at Rhode Island College in Providence, Rhode Island.
 Previously, he served as Associate Director of Theatre at Minnesota State University at Moorhead, where he also served as an Assistant Professor, and as the head of the Dance program.
 Bill has a Bachelor of Fine Arts degree in Musical Theatre Performance from Western Michigan University in Kalamazoo, Michigan and a Master of Fine Arts degree in Directing from Wayne State University in Detroit, Michigan.
 Bill has directed and choreographed over 75 productions and has directed several plays.
 As a choreographer and movement specialist, Bill has studied Tap, Jazz and Ballet since his childhood, and, in the last fifteen years, Pilates, Yoga, Alexander, Feldenkrais, and Rolfing.

-Sr. Office Assistant - Academic Office
+Administrative Assistant - Academic Office